-Country-Based Pooled Funds (CBPFs) allow donors to pool their contributions into single, unearmarked funds to support local humanitarian efforts.
+Country-Based Pooled Funds (CBPF) allow donors to pool their contributions into single, unearmarked funds to support local humanitarian efforts.
 This enables humanitarian partners in crisis-affected countries to deliver timely, coordinated and principled assistance.

-There are currently 18 CBPFs.
-In 2016, they received a record $706 million.
-Following the 2016 World Humanitarian Summit, the UN Secretary-General called on donors to increase HRP funding channelled through CBPFs to 15 per cent by 2018.
-At current levels, this would translate to almost $2 billion per year.
+There are currently 18 CBPF.
+In 2017, they received a record $832 million.
+Following the World Humanitarian Summit, the UN Secretary-General called on donors to increase HRP funding channelled through CBPF to 15 per cent.
+At current levels, this would translate to some $2.9 billion per year.